Starry Eyed (Ellie Goulding song): Background

+Composition

+"Starry Eyed" is an electropop and disco song that features elements of folk, synth-pop, pop, and dance.

 Critical reception

 Nick Levine wrote for Digital Spy that the song "manages to be folky, poppy and dancey all at the same time, twinkly but not twee, and otherworldly without losing its universal appeal."
 NME critic Mark Beaumont cited "Starry Eyed" as one of the album's "spangliest tracks" along with "Under the Sheets", commenting that it "finds Ellie love-struck and breathless [...] to disco diva beats and looped soul wails, sounding like an angelic Cheryl Cole."

 Commercial performance

 "Starry Eyed" debuted at number four on the UK Singles Chart, selling 49,118 copies in its first week.
 The song spent two additional weeks at number four, selling 45,579 copies in its second week and 39,942 copies in its third week.
 "Starry Eyed" was certified platinum by the British Phonographic Industry (BPI) on 17 March 2017.

+In late December 2025 and January 2026, the song became a popular TikTok trend.
+Following the rise in popularity, "Starry Eyed" re-entered the UK charts at number 51, 15 years after its original release.

 Music videos

 The music video, directed by Ross Cooper and Bugsy Riverbank Steel of OneInThree, was filmed at Finsbury Town Hall in London and released on 20 January 2010.
 It sees Goulding in various costumes and settings of the venue as well as two acrobatic backup dancers dressed in fringe leotards.
 The video uses a visual styling effect used generally in sporting analysis called StroMotion which created the unique look of Goulding and the dancer's echoes, reverses and reverberations as they dance to the song.

-A second music video, directed by Dugan O'Neal, was filmed at Painshill Park in Surrey, England, and released on 28 July 2011 for the US market.
+A second music video, directed by Dugan O'Neal, was filmed at Painshill Park in Surrey, England, and released on 28 July 2011 for the North-American market.
 It features Goulding stargazing in the countryside with her on-screen boyfriend, with special effects used to make stars appear to whirl around her.
 Goulding is also seen in a Cystal Grotto wearing a silver dress, sporting blue eye contacts, and dancing around while lip-syncing.
 Towards the end of the video, Goulding and her boyfriend go to a tree where he places her hand on a tree in front of them, making geometric lines appear on the tree.
 When she looks back for her boyfriend, he turns around in a hood, and is hollow but filled with the night sky that zooms into, and show Goulding in a peach-yellow dress singing the last part of the song.
 The American version of the video also features product placement for Beats by Dr. Dre headphones and Mini Cooper, which can both be seen being used by Goulding within the first 26 seconds of the video.